Tribanocci/DateTimePickerCustomNet6/README.md

 # DateTimePickerCustom

 This projects contains a LibraryClass for a C# WPF application project.
 The library implements a DateTiemPicker, which besides the date picking has along side a time picking widgets.
 Extented documenetations and comments for easy modifications and styling.
-Appropriate for a dropdown or popup widget for returning a DateTiem value to a textbox, or for a stand-alone calander widget.
+Appropriate for a dropdown or popup widget for returning a DateTime value to a textbox, or for a stand-alone calander widget.

 ## Table of Contents